 Middle School Year 8 – Respect, self-control and learning to lead

-Students are led to reflect on their lives and priorities and are provided with strategies to enable them to reduce stress.
-Each student’s academic performance to date is discussed with their tutor and the Head of School and students are encouraged to set goals and realistic paths to achieving those goals.
+Students participate in the high-impact Elevate Education program that covers study sessions, time management, how to ace exams, set goals and develop a growth mindset.
+Each student’s academic performance to date is discussed with their tutor and the Head of House and students are encouraged to set goals and realistic paths to achieving those goals.
 Students regularly meet with their tutors throughout the year to discuss assessments and reflect on their performance.